suffolklibraries/lgc/content/collections/events/tonic-29-04.md

     content:
       -
         type: text
         text: 'Our new TONIC singing group offers a friendly, relaxed opportunity to sing uplifting songs in the company of other people who are experiencing similar challenges.
-Join us for an hour of singing followed by 30 minutes of social time, with a free tea or coffee included.'
+Join Cohere Arts for an hour of singing followed by 30 minutes of social time, with a free tea or coffee included.'
   -
     type: heading
     attrs: